The 12 Best Restaurants on Folly Beach

 Whether you’re jonesing for ramen after a surf session or seeking satiation on a Saturday morning, here’s where to eat on Folly Beach:

-Black Magic began as a coffee shop and grew into its full menu of breakfast and lunch fare.
+Best healthy option: Black Magic CaféBlack Magic began as a coffee shop and grew into its full menu of breakfast and lunch fare.
 There are ample heavy options (chicken & waffles, biscuits & gravy), but the menu really shines with flavorful, lighter fare like the Aloha Chicken Sandwich with grilled pineapple, avocado, and spinach, and the Beach Burrito packed with eggs, avocado, peppers, and onions.
 Black Magic's coffee and smoothie game remains strong, as well.

 Surf Bar’s vibe matches its watery name, but the menu is defined by another element, thanks to the wood-fired grill used to cook burgers, cheese steaks, and ahi tuna tacos.
 Whether you go traditional or black bean burger, you'll find a solid specimen here.